The motivation behind the race

 Many knew Jeremy as a teammate.
-He was a three-sport letterman in high school, where he excelled at soccer, basketball and track.
 At the Naval Academy he served as co-captain of the rugby team and was a two-time collegiate All American.
+In high school, he was a three-sport letterman, where he excelled at soccer, basketball and track.

 Many knew Jeremy as a marine and as a brother in arms.
 He served as a platoon commander in the infantry and led Marines during the initial invasion of Iraq as part of Operation Iraqi Freedom in 2003.
 He later served as platoon commander of a Force Reconnaissance unit and as an infantry company commander during combat operations in Iraq.
 Following reassignment to Headquarters Marine Corp, he was deployed over seven times to Afghanistan and Africa, and was promoted to the rank of Major in 2009.

 Nearly all who knew Jeremy, knew him as a friend.
 He never forgot where he came from, and never let that hold him back from where he would go.
 He led by example, from the front, and inspired through sincerity and perseverance.